This post is a self-guided walking tour of Lisbon, specifically the downtown area of Baixa, along with a map and audio option.

 18. Teatro Eden

-Opened as a cinema to silent movies in 1931, this stunning example of art deco design is one not to be missed.
+Opened as a cinema for silent movies in 1931, this stunning example of art deco design is one not to be missed.

 Although parts of the building were destroyed due to neglect and eventual renovation, the original facade remains.